OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-112.md

 ## Psalm 112:8

 > His heart is resolute, he will not fear,
-> But will observe his adversaries with satisfaction.
+> But will look upon his enemies with resolve.

 ## Psalm 112:9